an-alch3mist/SPACE_UTIL/@PROMPT/FromScratchGeneration/LOOP GMTK 2025/Prompt Anatomy/files (2)/LOOP_Language_Specification_v2.1_LAMBDA_ENHANCED.md

   **If you cannot generate code that passes all tests:**
   - Explain which test case is ambiguous
   - Request clarification before proceeding
+  11. and let me know how to run all the test(check) suite without use for input text UI (1 input UI for console manager to show debug from python-like that just ran thats it), just via script ?
+PythonInerpreter.Run(string) ? or if you can think of better approach feel free to let me know
 </meta_instruction>

 ---